MicrosoftDocs/cloud-adoption-framework/docs/innovate/innovation-guide/devices.md

 In addition to traditional location capabilities such as nearby, traffic, and routing, the Azure Maps service enables enterprises to create solutions by using real-time location intelligence that's powered by world-class mobility technology partners **TomTom** and **Moovit**.
 Easily integrate advanced location and mobility capabilities into your applications with geospatial services.

-**Data Service Preview**: Upload and store geospatial data for use with spatial operations or image composition to reduce latency, increase productivity, and enable new scenarios within your applications.
+**Data Service Preview:** Upload and store geospatial data for use with spatial operations or image composition to reduce latency, increase productivity, and enable new scenarios within your applications.

-**Spatial operations**: Enhance your location intelligence with a library of common geospatial mathematical calculations, including geofencing, closest point, great circle distance, and buffers.
+**Spatial operations:** Enhance your location intelligence with a library of common geospatial mathematical calculations, including geofencing, closest point, great circle distance, and buffers.

-**Geolocation**: Look up the country of an IP address.
+**Geolocation:** Look up the country of an IP address.
 Customize content and services based on user location, and gain insight on customer geographic distribution.

 ::: zone target="docs"